-- Canteen: The College has a canteen of its own that serves the hunger need of the students.
-The girls are provided with separate seating arrangement with the canteen which gives them a feeling of privacy. - CCTV: CCTV cameras have been installed on every floor and each class to look after the security aspects as well as management of the college.
-These have been installed in corridors, library, reading room, ground and office. - Suggestion box: Suggestion boxes have been provided to inculcate student feedback in college management. - ♣ Anti-Ragging and Discipline committee: The college has constitutes Anti-Ragging and Discipline committee as part of the UGC mandotary committee.
-The ragging is a criminal offence and UGC has notified regulation on curbing the menace of ragging in higher education institution in order to prohibit, prevent the scourage of ragging.
-The college prospectus dearly states about the anti-ragging policy of the college. - ♣ National Cadet Corps: The NCC unit provides a suitable environment for the girls, which trained the girls to serve the nation, for unity and discipline.
-A part from regular parades and camps, Cadets participated in social Activities like blood donation camp, tree plantation programme - ♣ National Service Scheme: The College has a very active NSS unit that is again dominated by female students.
-The NSS unit participate through Cleaning villages, blood donation camp, various awareness programmes, Yoga day, flood helping hand, plantation like social needed activities. - Sports: Our Sport department encourages the girl students to participate in the various sport competitions, organised at college levels and at

-University, State level and National level.
+- Canteen: The college has a canteen of its own that serves the hunger need of the students.
+The girls are provided with separate seating arrangement with the canteen which gives them a feeling of privacy. - CCTV: CCTV cameras have been installed on every floor and each class to look after the security aspects as whole as management of the college.
+They have been installed in corridors, library, reading room, ground and office. - Suggestion Box: Suggestion boxes have been provided to inculcate student feedback in college management. - Anti-Ragging and Discipline Committee: The college has constituted Anti-Ragging and discipline committee as part of the UGC mandatory committee.
+The ragging is a criminal offence and UGC has notified regulation on curbing the menace of ragging in higher education institution in order to prohibit, prevent the courage of ragging.
+The college prospectus dearly states about the anti-ragging policy of the college. - National cadet core: The NCC unit provides a suitable environment for the girls, which trained the girls to serve the nation, for unity and discipline.
+A part from regular parades and camps, Cadets participated in social Activities like blood donation camp, tree plantation programme - National service Scheme: The College has a very active NSS unit that is again dominated by female's students.
+The NSS unit participate through cleaning villages, blood donation camp, various awareness programmes, Yoga Day, flood helping hand, plantation like social needed activities. - Sports: Our Sport department encourages the girl's students to participate in the various sports competition organised at college levels and at University, State level and National level.
 Many of girls achieved medal in different games successfully.

-♣ Girls hostel: The college has a two girl hostels that can accommodate.
-In one hostel the 60 student's from various programmes.
-To know the culture the different activities are organised for hostel student such has Hadga, Hostel day, Women's day, Makar Sankratias like cultural activities.
+Girl's hostel: The college has a two girls' hostel buildings that can accommodate.
+In one hostel the 60 students from various programmes.
+To know the culture the different activities are organised for hostel student such has Hadga, Hostel Day, Women's Day, Makar Sankrati as cultural activities.